chauff/cse1500-web-transcripts/Lecture-3.md

 As a rule of thumb: when using prototypical inheritance, always set up both the `prototype` and `prototype.constructor`; in this manner the wiring is correct, no matter how you will use the inheritance chain later on.

-To finish off, here is a quick summary of the prototype-based constructor:
+To finish off, here is a summary of the prototype-based constructor:

 - Advantages:
   - **Inheritance is easy** to achieve;
   - **Objects share functions**;
 - Issue:
   - All members are **public** and **any piece of code can be accessed/changed/deleted** (which makes for less than great code maintainability).

+We now tackle the remaining issue in the next design pattern.

 ### Design pattern 3:  Module